 You can incorporate images from Google’s stock files, upload them from your computer, or pull them directly from your website.
 Using the ad builder is easy enough so that no special training is necessary.
 Use of the tool is free.

-For existing AdWords users, the tool provides pre-made image ads using copy from your text ads, which you can directly to one of your campaigns, or customize them further.
+For existing Google Ads users, the tool provides pre-made image ads using copy from your text ads, which you can directly add to one of your campaigns or customize further.

 Here are examples of ads developed use the display ad builder tool.

 Match Your Ads to Websites When Using Google Display Network Advertising.

 Google Display Network offers several ways to target those who see your ads.

 Keywords and Topics– Using contextual targeting, Google Ads finds the best places for your ad across the Google Display Network, based on keywords you selected.

 Specific Websites or Pages – Choose the websites or even web pages where you want your ads to appear using placement targeting.
 You can even block your ads from sites you don’t think are relevant.